Degeneracy Engineering for Classical and Quantum Annealing: A Case Study of Sparse Linear Regression in Collider Physics: Optimization Strategies

 \subsection{Path Integral Monte Carlo as a Proxy for Quantum Annealing}

-As a representative measure of the performance of quantum optimization algorithms, we consider a proxy for quantum annealing called the \emph{path integral Monte Carlo} (PIMC) method.
+As a representative measure of the performance of quantum optimization algorithms, we consider a proxy for quantum annealing called the PIMC method.
 In most stoquastic formulations of quantum annealing, one considers the following parametrized quantum Hamiltonian:

 where $H_i$ is the initial Hamiltonian and $H_f$ is the final Hamiltonian, called the problem Hamiltonian.
 The annealing parameter $s=t/t_f\in\left[0,1\right]$ is given by the ratio of the time $t$ and the total annealing time $t_f$, thus linearly increasing from $0$ to $1$.
 Here, $\tilde{L}$ is the operator form of the loss function $L$ from \Eq{eq:regularized} encoded in the $\sigma^z$ basis.